Accused of Petty Theft or Shoplifting in the Bay Area?

 It was an accident; I didn’t mean to steal it.
 Is that a defense?

 If you honestly forgot about the property that you were carrying, or were otherwise absentminded, then it may be a defense to a theft or shoplifting charge.
-It can, however, sometimes be hard to convince a judge or a jury that was the case – the lawyers at Summit Defense Attorneys will ensure that the jury knows that you are an honest person who slipped up, and never meant to take anything.
+It can, however, sometimes be hard to convince a judge or a jury that was the case – the lawyers at Summit Defense will ensure that the jury knows that you are an honest person who slipped up, and never meant to take anything.

 What if I return the property?

 Unfortunately, returning the money or property is not enough to avoid a charge of theft or shoplifting altogether once the Police are involved.
 However, there are several options that may help to reduce your exposure to criminal penalties that we can help you with.
-If you have been accused of theft but have returned the property, or are thinking about it and intending to, then contact Summit Defense Attorneys immediately so we can assist you and make sure that your rights and interests are fully protected.
+If you have been accused of theft but have returned the property, or are thinking about it and intending to, then contact us immediately so we can assist you and make sure that your rights and interests are fully protected.

 Firstly, if the Police are yet to be involved, we can help you negotiate with the person making accusations against you, and achieve a civil, out-of-court settlement that will avoid the criminal justice system altogether.